-Gregorius was arbitration-eligible for the first time this winter.
-The 25-year-old requested $2.525 million and was offered $2.3 million by the Yankees when figures were exchanged last Friday, so the two sides settled just a shade north of the midpoint.
+Kontos was arbitration-eligible for the first time this winter.
+The 30-year-old right-hander requested $1.35 million and was offered $850,000 by the Giants when figures were exchanged last month, so the two sides settled just a shade over the midpoint.

 Kontos thrived out of the Giants’ bullpen last season, posting a 2.33 ERA in 73 appearances.
 While he made some big strides with his control, oddly he struck out only 44 batters in 73 1/3 innings.
 He averaged 8.1 K/9 over his previous stints in the majors from 2011-2014.

 Brewers catcher Jonathan Lucroyrecently indicated that he and the team would likely be better off if he was traded in the near future.
 Meanwhile, the Nationals have reportedly expressed interest in him as a potential upgrade over Wilson Ramos behind the plate.
 It sounds like a good match on the surface, but it might not be that simple.

 #Nationals, who have shown interest in #Brewers’ Lucroy, are one of eight teams on his no-trade list, according to sources.

 Now, this doesn’t mean that Lucroy wouldn’t accept a trade to the Nationals under any circumstances.
 Usually in these sort of situations, a player asks for some sort of financial incentive to waive their no-trade clause.
 Lucroy is an interesting case in that he’s owed $4 million this season, with a $5.25 million club option for 2017 or a $250,000 buyout.
 The Nationals obviously wouldn’t have a problem picking up that option as a condition of the trade, but perhaps Lucroy could insist that the option be renegotiated.